IIHF World Junior Championship: Participating countries

-Canada, Finland and Sweden have participated in all 44 IIHF Ice Hockey World Junior Championships as well as the three unofficial World Junior Championships.
-USSR/CIS/Russia (when the Soviet Union broke up, Russia remained in Pool A, while all other former Soviet republics started competing in Pool C in 1993) and Czechoslovakia/Czech Republic have also participated in all official and unofficial World Junior Championships, and the United States has participated in all except the unofficial tournament in 1976.
+Canada, Finland, Sweden, and Czechoslovakia/Czechia have participated in all 44 IIHF Ice Hockey World Junior Championships as well as the three unofficial tournaments.
+The United States has participated in all except the unofficial tournament in 1976.
+The USSR/CIS/Russia participated in all tournaments until the 2022 edition (having been suspended by the IIHF in February 2022 as a result of the Russian invasion of Ukraine).

-When Czechoslovakia peacefully split in 1993, the Czech Republic remained in Pool A but Slovakia was placed in Pool C (now Division II).
+When Czechoslovakia peacefully split in 1993, Czechia remained in Pool A but Slovakia was placed in Pool C (now Division II).
 Slovakia was promoted to the top division for the 1996 Championships and has remained there since.

+When the Soviet Union broke up, Russia remained in Pool A, while all other former Soviet republics started competing in Pool C in 1993.

 Starting with the 1996 tournament, the competition was increased from an 8-team round-robin to the current 10-team format, including elimination rounds.
 Since then, Switzerland has become a regular participant.

 Germany has been a frequent participant in the top pool, having played there roughly half the time in the past decade.
 Latvia, Belarus, and Kazakhstan have also each made a number of top division appearances since the early 1990s.
 Less frequent top pool appearances have been made by Austria, Denmark, France, Japan, Norway, Poland and Ukraine.

-At the most recent championship, held in Canada in 2022, participating teams included Austria, Canada, the Czech Republic, Finland, Germany, Latvia, Slovakia, Sweden, Switzerland, and the United States.
+At the most recent championship, held in Canada in 2025, participating teams were Canada, Czechia, Finland, Germany, Kazakhstan, Latvia, Slovakia, Sweden, Switzerland, and the United States.